jacobcolyvan/mix-master/README.md

 Note that all data comes from Spotify, and will only be accurate.

-It is built with React, and styled using Material-UI.
+It is built with React, and styled using styled-components & Material-UI.
 Requests are done using axios, and Spotify-auth is done completely client-side using the <a href="https://developer.spotify.com/documentation/general/guides/authorization-guide/">Client Credentials Authorisation Flow</a>.

 <hr>
 <h4>Features</h4>